cooroo/hackintosh/README.md

     - CSM Support.
 It's OK with default value "Enabled""
     - XHCI Hand-off.
 It's OK with default value "Disabled"
     - Vt-d.
 It's OK with default value "Enabled"
+    - XMP. optional, choose Profile1 if you have supported MEM.

 - Create Installation Media
   - It doesn't matter what usb stick you use.
 Both USB 2.0 and 3.0 works well.